wtsi-hgi/hgi-web/isomorphic-frontend/README.md

 ```

 This starts the application on `localhost:9000` in development mode.
 For
-production, the [.env](environment variables) file needs to be updated
+production, the [environment variables](.env) file needs to be updated
 appropriately and minified assets built (`make assets`).

 ### Containerisation with Docker